gaswelder/che/README.md

 }
 ```

+Note also that instead of `foo` the importing module is calling `module2.foo`.
+The translator will convert those namespaced calles into global names suitable
+for a regular C compiler, taking care of possible name conflicts.

+All the modules are automatically compiled and linked in the right order.
+The build command is `che main.c`, as opposed to `c99 module1.c module2.c main.c`.

+_No static variables_.
-In C variables can be `static` too.
-There are two kinds of those.
-One is
+In C variables can be marked `static` in two cases.
+One is function-local,
-function-local, the other is module-local:
+the other is module-local.
+Both are essentially module globals:

 ```c
 // *** C ***